AriaFallah/aria.ai/src/content/blog/ios-stop-auto-input-zoom-hook.md

 JavaScript isn't even real in 2020 if you don't have `import React` at the top so we **must** turn this into a hook.
-Do you really think I use `document.getElementID` like some sort of savage?
+Do you really think I use `document.getElementById` like some sort of savage?
 Behold

 ```js
 function useIOSInputRef() {